Diseases & Conditions

 There are several types of OI, and they vary in severity and characteristics.
 As scientists have discovered new genetic problems causing OI, new types of the disorder have been recognized.
 All types of the disorder, however, have symptoms and severity that fall somewhere within the range of the first four types recognized.
 These four types are described below.

 Type I osteogenesis imperfecta is the most common and mildest type of this disease.
 While the structure of the collagen is normal, there is less collagen than there should be.
 There is little or no bone deformity, although the bones are fragile and easily broken.
 The effects of OI may extend to the teeth, making them prone to cavities and cracking.
 The whites of the eyes may have a blue, purple, or gray tint.

 Type II osteogenesis imperfecta is the most severe form of the disease.
 The collagen does not form properly.
 Bones may break even while the fetus is in the womb.
 Many infants with type II osteogenesis imperfecta do not survive.

-Type III osteogenesis imperfecta also has improperly formed collagen and often severe bone deformities, plus additional complications.
+Children with type III osteogenesis imperfecta also have improperly formed collagen and often severe bone deformities, plus additional complications.
 The infant is often born with fractures.
 The whites of the eyes may be white, blue, purple, or gray.
 People with type III osteogenesis imperfecta are generally shorter than average.
 They may have spinal deformities, respiratory complications, and brittle teeth.